youssra191/control-engineering-with-python-project-2022-2023/README.md

        - Invite all students in the group as collaborators in your project (Collaborators).

-       - Add their names to the `README.md` file ("Student Team" section).
+       - Fill the "Student Team" section.

        - Invite [@boisgera](https://github.com/boisgera),
         [@c-joly](https://github.com/c-joly) and [@JAuriol81](https://github.com/JAuriol81).